helunxing/microservices-backend/README.md

 ## Tasks of Microservices and their API offerings

-Microservices backend part contains 5 microservices, here is their tasks and API offerings:
+Microservices backend part contains 5 microservices.
+Their running port number can find in [here](#local-urls).

+The following are introduction of them and the API they provide.

 ### [Event Microservice](./event)